How The Products Are Made

 Cutting

 Hand tools are used to cut the larger sheets down to the correct sizes for working.
-A square and ruler is used to meaure the sheet, a scribe is used to mark a line in the copper and hand 'snips' are used for cutting.
-Where circles are required for spinning, a pair of dividers is used, much like a pair of compasses.
+A square and ruler is used to measure the sheet, a scribe is used to mark a line in the copper and hand 'snips' are used for cutting.
+Where circles are required, a pair of dividers is used, much like a pair of compasses.
+For some intricate parts, laser cutting can be used where a computer controls a high power laser beam to slice the copper.

 Step 3